Dysphania (plant)

-Dysphania is a plant genus in the family Amaranthaceae, distributed worldwide from the tropics and subtropics to warm-temperate regions.
+Dysphania is a genus of plants in the family Amaranthaceae.
+Species of the genus are found worldwide from the tropics and subtropics to warm-temperate regions.

 Description

 The species of genus Dysphania are annual plants or short-lived perennials.
 They are covered with stalked or sessile glandular hairs and therefore with aromatic scent (or malodorous to some people).
 Some species have uniseriate multicellular trichomes, rarely becoming glabrous.
 The stems are erect, ascending, decumbent, or prostrate and mostly branched.

 The alternate leaves are mostly petiolate, (the upper ones sometimes sessile).
 The leaf blade is linear, lanceolate, oblanceolate, ovate, or elliptic, often pinnately lobed, with cuneate or truncate base, entire, dentate, or serrate margins.

 The inflorescences are terminal, loose, simple or compound cymes or dense axillary glomerules.
 Bracts are absent or reduced.